 - and so on…

-Let’s assume for a moment that your company and people do place a very high value on accountability.
+Now, let’s assume that your company and people do place a very high value on accountability.
 In a survey, one of your best employees said “we perform well because we marry accountability to responsibility”.
 Your internal data shows you that your people come from roles and/or other companies where accountability and responsibility went hand-in-hand.
 In addition, most of those you surveyed above mentioned accountability as the reason for taking the role and remaining at your company.

 If your data points toward accountability as a central value or theme, then it might make sense to build up some messaging around the idea of accountability.
 If your top employees and company care deeply about accountability, then prospective candidates might as well.
 Talking about accountability might resonate with at least some of them.
 Speaking to accountability (as a value) might help you attract more of the right people.
 It might also work as a repellant, or filter, and push away all those people who might be a poor fit for you across culture, performance and job or role.
 If your data tells you that accountability is a real and important value to your company and the people inside, then it’s reasonable to assume accountability (as a message) might be an attractive signal to use.

-What is it about accountability?
+What is it about this word "accountability"?
 Well, for starters, the relationship between responsibility and accountability might speak to (1) how well your organization can successfully hand over control and delegate to its people and (2) how well your employees can take ownership over work and move toward positive outcomes.
-Maybe what we’re really talking about here is the relationship your people and company have with control, ownership, and blame.
+Maybe, what we’re really talking about here is the relationship your people and company have with control, ownership, and blame.

-Accountability and locus of control go together.
+Accountability and "locus of control" go together.
+Locus of control refers to how strongly people believe they have control over situations that affect their lives.
 When we say someone has an “internal” facing locus of control, what we’re really saying is that they are able to see their part – or their own actions – in an outcome.
 Having an “external” facing locus of control means a person believes external factors were mostly the reason for their success or failure.
 Candidates with a strong internal focus of control will take ownership of the outcome – even when the outcome is bad.
 No blaming or shaming others.
 We might call this being accountable.

-If the above data were actually real, then it might make sense to look for people with a healthy dose of “internal locus of control”.
+If our imaginary data were actually real data, then it might make sense for us to look for people with a healthy dose of “internal locus of control”.
 Or at least look for proof that in their last job they actually took ownership of outcomes (accountability) and were able to connect the idea of performance to accountability and outcomes.
 With what you know about your data above, it would not be a stretch to conclude that your best people possess an internal locus of control.
 And this might be a signal that you should begin to look for proof of this relationship in prior roles – where responsibility and accountability went hand-in-hand.
 With this single statement you are able to expand your thinking around accountability into a tangible tool others can use during the interview and scoring processes.

 You can expand your thinking around accountability a bit more and feed the insight to hiring managers as a screening in/out mechanism.
 Does the candidate talk about their relationship with past outcomes from a place of internal locus of control?
 Do they internalize their decisions and take full accountability over outcomes?
 Or do they pass blame to others and try to separate themselves (from their part) in outcomes?
 Based on what you know about your data it might be fair to say that how well the candidate internalizes locus of control will determine (to a high degree) how well they do in your company.
 It’s going to be very important to understand how well they deal with their failures and view making mistakes.
 If they shift blame onto others that would be a bad sign.”
 And so on…you get the idea.